-Sustain is coordinating the alliance's response to the Agriculture Bill, which was introduced to Parliament on 12 September 2018 and had its second reading in Parliament on 10 October.
+Sustain coordinated the alliance's response to the Agriculture Bill, which was introduced to Parliament on 12 September 2018, and had its second reading in Parliament on 10 October 2018.

 2 July 2020 House of Lords Committee Stage Briefing can be downloaded here.

 10 June - briefing for House of Lords Second Reading can be downloaded here.

 March - to include our Briefing for the new Agriculture Bill 2019-21.

 PLEASE write to your MP now to tell them how you want to see the new Bill amended.
 Action Now Closed.

 ***Our Parliamentary Briefing is avaliable.
 This takes a look at the new Agriculture Bill 2019-21 and suggests areas for amendments***

 A summary of the MP Agriculture Public Bill Committee actions can be found here including all the amendments and new clauses and how the votes went.

 Background: 2017-2019 Agriculture Bill